VincentChantreau/prime-cache/README.md

 prime-cache crawl <path_to_sitemap.xml>
 ```

-Prime-Cache will then initiate the process of sending HTTP HEAD requests to each URL listed in the provided sitemap, effectively priming the cache with the specified pages.
+Prime-Cache will then initiate the process of sending HTTP GET requests to each URL listed in the provided sitemap, effectively priming the cache with the specified pages.

 ### Example